cristtian177/Proyecto_bit_shoes/bit-shoes-angular/README.md

+# Do it "npm i" before run this project !!!

-# BitShoesAngular
+# BitShopFront

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.6.

 ## Development server